Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ### The open source alternative

 My natural reaction to having been burnt by enterprise authentication options was to head straight for the open source alternative.
-Afterall, why risk paying for anything but the cost of hosting the authentication platform?
+After all, why risk paying for anything but the cost of hosting the authentication platform?
 So, I started investigating [Keycloak](https://www.keycloak.org/).

 I enthusiastically fired up `docker compose` to get an instance running and start figuring out how to make use of it.